 Prof. Dr. Kersten Sven Roth (Otto-von-Guericke-University of Magdeburg) and Prof. Dr. Nina Janich

-Application for funding within the framework of the FONA “Research Initiative for theConservation of Biodiversity” on the topic of valuing and safeguarding biodiversity inpolitics, business and society.
+Funded as part of the FEdA “Research Initiative for the Conservation of Biodiversity” on the topic of “Valuing and safeguarding biodiversity in politics, business and society” (BiodiWert).

 Today, a significant part of knowledge transfer takes place via media, which attempt to prepare factual and specialized information in an understandable and appealing way for a broad audience in a multitude of multimodal formats that can hardly be surveyed.
 New, interactive forms are constantly developing, particularly as a result of the dynamics of digitization.
 In recent years, media products that popularize knowledge have increasingly become the focus of multimodality research.
 This asks how different semiotic resources interact to generate meaning.
 However, a systematic survey of the multimodal design of knowledge formats beyond exemplary analyses is a desideratum – the international and interdisciplinary network is dedicated to this desideratum.
 The spokesperson is Dr. Sylvia Jaki, University of Hildesheim.